-Cambridge BRAINFest 2017 - report, pictures and video
+Cambridge BRAINFest 2017 - report, pictures, evaluation and video

 Cambridge BRAINFest 2017 took place from Friday to Sunday (June 23-25), and was a free public festival of brain science, filled with lectures, discussions and exhibits for visitors.